NordicPlayground/nrf91-cloud-display-workshop/README.md

     }
 ```

-Next we need to configure jSON, part of the nRF Cloud communication.
+Next we need to configure JSON, part of the nRF Cloud communication.
 Add the following code after the cloud connection above
 ```C
     LOG_DBG("Setting initial config");
     char *json = NULL;